VISENDI56/docs/repository-files/README.md

-# iLuminara-Core Repository Files
+# iLuminara-Core: Sovereign Health Fortress Implementation Files

-This directory contains all the implementation files for the Sovereign Health Fortress technical evolution (Steps 36-42).
+This directory contains all the implementation files for the **Cognitive Hardening** phase and **Security Stack** of iLuminara-Core.

-## Directory Structure
+## 📁 Directory Structure

 ```
 repository-files/